|The Romance of Rice

 The most common of dessert all around Indonesia, though having different version from one region to another, is the Kolak Pisang (Simmered Banana served in Coconut Milk and Palm Sugar) and Kue Lumpur (Pumpkin Souffle Pan Cake served with Coconut Milk with Brown Sugar Sauce).
 The melt in your mouth, silky dessert was Sarikaya (Pandanous Coconut Creme Brulle)

 Surrounded by Kamandalu's beautiful setting against the green rice paddies, the talks of Rice echoed in Petulu Restaurant that sunny day.
-The delectable 3 course Indonesian menu served by Kamandalu Resort and Spa was wonderfully served and a great companion that ended this year Ubud Writer Reader Festival Special Event; a perfect ending.
+The delectable 3 course Indonesian menu served by Kamandalu Ubud was wonderfully served and a great companion that ended this year Ubud Writer Reader Festival Special Event; a perfect ending.